boechat107/ring-ttl-session/README.md

 A session storage that stores session data in-memory with a time-to-live (TTL).
-It's very similar to [ring.middleware.session.memory](https://github.com/ring-clojure/ring/wiki/Sessions), but it uses [core.cache](https://github.com/clojure/core.cache) instead of a Clojure's native map.
+It's very similar to [ring.middleware.session.memory](https://github.com/ring-clojure/ring/wiki/Sessions), but it may use [expiring-map](https://github.com/yogthos/expiring-map) (default) or [core.cache](https://github.com/clojure/core.cache) instead of a Clojure's native map.

 ## Installation